Skip Navigation

 To: All Interested Agencies, Groups, and Individuals

-All areas where construction will take place are located within or adjacent to an existing culvert structure which conveys the current drainage system from west to east and ultimately outfalls into the Escambia River.
+For both project areas, construction will take place within or adjacent to an existing culvert structure which conveys the current drainage system from west to east and ultimately outfalls into the Escambia River.
 No additional area will be disturbed, and there will be no additional impervious surface created, thus the project will not create additional erosion or discharge and will not impact any flora and fauna at the site.
 There are no adverse effects anticipated on recreational, educational, scientific, historical or cultural values.
-The total number of acres of flood zone and wetland involved in this project is approximately .012 acres.
 These improvements are necessary in order to repair erosion and structural issues at this site.

 There are three primary purposes for this notice.
 First, people who may be affected by activities in the floodplain and wetland and those who have an interest in the protection of the natural environment should be given an opportunity to express their concerns and provide information about these areas.
 Commenters are encouraged to offer alternative sites outside of the floodplain and wetland and alternative methods to serve the same project purpose, and methods to minimize and mitigate impacts.
 Second, an adequate public notice program can be an important public educational tool.
 The dissemination of information and request for public comment about the floodplain and wetland can facilitate and enhance Federal efforts to reduce the risks and impacts associated with the occupancy and modification of these special areas.
 Third, as a matter of fairness, when the Federal government determines it will participate in actions taking place in the floodplain and/or wetland, it must inform those who may be put at greater or continued risk.

-Written comments must be received by Elizabeth Kissel, Governmental Liaison, at (address), (850) 595-3935, [email protected] on or before March 11, 2026.
-A full description of the project may also be reviewed from 8 am to 4:30 pm at the Engineering office 3363 West Park Place, Pensacola, FL 32505 or on the County’s website at myescambia.com/sallyrecoverygrant/rebuild-florida-infrastructure-programs.
-Additional information may be obtained by contacting Elizabeth Kissel at (850) 595-3935.
+Written comments must be received by Elizabeth Kissel, Governmental Liaison, at 221 Palafox Place, Pensacola, FL 32502, 850-595-3935, [email protected] on or before June 5, 2026.
+A full description of the project may also be reviewed from 8 am to 4:30 pm at the Engineering office 3363 West Park Place, Pensacola, FL 32505 or on the County’s website at https://myescambia.com/sallyrecoverygrant/rebuild-florida-infrastructure-programs.
+Additional information.
+May be obtained by contacting Elizabeth Kissel at 850-595-3935.
 Comments may also be submitted by email at [email protected].

 The mission of Escambia County government is to provide efficient, responsive services that enhance our quality of life, meet common needs and promote a safe and healthy community.